-Financial assets are initially measured at fair value and classified into one of the following categories: amortized cost and fair value through profit or loss ("FVTPL").
+Financial assets are initially measured at fair value and classified into one of the following specified categories: amortized cost, fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVOCI").
 Financial assets measured at amortized cost are initially recognized at fair value and subsequently are measured at amortized cost using an effective interest rate method.
 Financial assets measured at FVTPL are measured at fair value with unrealized gains and losses recognized in the Statement of Operations, Comprehensive Loss and Deficit.

-Financial assets recognized in the statement of financial position include cash and cash equivalents, HST receivable and other receivables and investments.
+Financial assets recognized in the statement of financial position include cash and cash equivalents, cash restricted for flow-through expenditures, HST receivable and other assets and investments.

-Cash and cash equivalents consist of cash on hand, bank balances, and investments in money market instruments in Canada with maturities of three months or less.
+Cash and cash equivalents consist of cash on hand, bank balances and investments in money market instruments in Canada with maturities of three months or less.
 Cash and cash equivalents are classified as fair value through profit or loss and are measured at fair value.
+Cash restricted for flow-through expenditures consist of bank balances and is classified as fair value through profit or loss.